jozefvaclavik/docker_workshop/day_1/part_2/README.md

 # Part 2

-Now that we have docker running, we understand the concepts of images and containers its time to go step one forward.
+Now that we have docker container running, we understand the concepts of images and containers its time to go step one forward.

 Lets build our own docker image!